The Ubuntu lifecycle and release cadence

 |Not Open Source||restricted||multiverse|

 For each Ubuntu LTS release, Canonical maintains the Base Packages and provides security updates, including kernel livepatching, for a period of ten years.
-The lifecycle consists of an initial five-year maintenance period, during which maintenance updates are publicly available without an Ubuntu Advantage Subscription, and five years of Expanded Security Maintenance (ESM).
-The full lifecycle is available with an Ubuntu Advantage subscription or a free personal subscription.
+The lifecycle consists of an initial five-year standard security maintenance period, during which maintenance updates are publicly available without a subscription, and five years of Expanded Security Maintenance (ESM).
+Furthermore ESM also covers 10 years of security maintenance for the Universe repository, which is not provided outside of Ubuntu Pro subscription.
+The full 10 year Ubuntu LTS lifecycle is available with an Ubuntu Pro subscription (free for personal use on up to 5 machines).

 To check the subscription status of your system, use this command: